Citrin deficiency: Citrin deficiency gene discovery

+Functional characterization of citrin

+In 2001, an international collaboration involving the research groups of Takeyori Saheki, Jorgina Satrústegui, Ferdinando Palmieri, and John Walker elucidated the biochemical function of citrin and its paralog aralar.
+Using the EPRA (expression, purification, reconstitution, and assay) methodology developed by Walker's and Palmieri's groups, they demonstrated that both carrier proteins mediate the exchange of aspartate from the mitochondrial matrix for cytosolic glutamate and a proton.
+This function is essential for the malate-aspartate shuttle, helping to explain the liver-specific metabolic disturbances observed in citrin deficiency.

+Expanding the clinical spectrum

+Although initially described as a condition affecting adults, citrin deficiency was soon recognized as a disorder affecting individuals from infancy through adulthood.
+Ohura et al. reported the first neonatal cases with cholestasis, abnormal plasma amino acid levels including citrullinemia, and galactosemia, all carrying pathogenic SLC25A13 mutations.
+This phenotype, now termed neonatal intrahepatic cholestasis caused by citrin deficiency (NICCD), emphasized the need for early detection and neonatal metabolic screening.

+Song et al. later identified a post-NICCD phenotype, distinct from both the neonatal and adult forms.
+These children, though no longer cholestatic, exhibited failure to thrive, dyslipidemia, persistent biochemical anomalies, and sometimes hematologic features.
+This presentation, termed failure to thrive and dyslipidemia caused by citrin deficiency (FTTDCD), highlighted that some patients, previously thought to be in a clinically silent phase between NICCD and adult-onset, may experience ongoing metabolic disturbances and exhibit symptoms.

+CTLN2 renaming

+A 2024 review publication of the clinical landscape of citrin deficiency recommended renaming adult-onset type II citrullinemia (CTLN2) as adolescent and adult citrin deficiency (AACD).
+The proposed terminology aims to reduce misdiagnosis and prevent confusion with classical citrullinemia (type I), which in some cases has resulted in inappropriate treatment and fatal outcomes.

 Diagnosis

 The diagnosis of citrin deficiency is based on clinical presentations and biochemical analysis (Table 1).
 However, genetic analysis for SLC25A13 gene variants remains the gold standard of diagnosis.
 The following sections detail the specific diagnosis associated with each citrin deficiency phenotype.

 NICCD

 Suspected cases may be picked up if newborn screening shows increases in amino acids such as arginine, citrulline, isoleucine + leucine, methionine, and tyrosine.
 Other clinical presentations such as cholestasis, prolonged jaundice, elevated plasma alpha-fetoprotein, elevated citrulline without significant hyperammonemia, and increased galactose in blood or urine are strongly indicative of NICCD.
 Elevated serum gamma-glutamyl transferase (GGT, or GTP) may sometimes be observed in NICCD patients as well.

-Although listed as a target condition in many NBS programs across Asia, not all NICCD cases are picked up at birth and highlights the need to improve the sensitivity and specificity of current NBS methods.
+Although listed as a target condition in many NBS programs across Asia, not all NICCD cases are detected at birth, highlighting the need to improve the sensitivity and specificity of current NBS methods.
 Citrin deficiency is not included as a target condition in many NBS programs in the West, which further compounds the global underdiagnosis of this condition.